 I have so many.
 The women in my life are pretty epic!
-My Mother is a powerhouse and the reason for my resiliency - it's been instilled form birth.
+My Mother is a powerhouse and the reason for my resiliency – it’s been instilled from birth.
 My sister is the most nurturing human I have ever known and an amazing mum to my nephew.
-If I can be half the women these two are in life I'll be lucky.
+If I can be half the women these two are in life, I’ll be lucky.

 I also take inspiration from my peers who spin so many plates and make it look easy.
 We’re all finding our own place in this crazy world and I buzz off my birds who are carving their own way with such grace and gumption.